 While the overarching goal is to grow the endowment portion of the Fund to provide sustainable funding for on-going trail maintenance needs, the funding priorities listed below allow for the possibility of funds being expended for other important needs.
 For example, the Fund could be used to leverage additional funding by improving the competitiveness of grant applications for construction funding.

-The seven-member Humboldt Bay Trail Fund Committee is composed of four community members at large, representing trails stakeholders from a broad spectrum of the community, and three public agency representatives from the City of Arcata, City of Eureka, and the Humboldt County Public Works Department.
-One of the four at-large members will be a representative from the Humboldt Trails Council.
-Humboldt County Association of Governments (HCAOG) staff will act as the committee administrators and will not be a voting member.

 Funding Priorities:

 Funds from the expendable portion of the Fund can be allocated as frequently as annually, with a priority on projects that involve community volunteers.
-Donations will be allocated by the Humboldt Bay Trail Fund Committee to support the overall fund purpose.
-The members of the committee agree on the following priorities areas for allocating funds:
+Donations will be allocated by the Committee to support the overall fund purpose.
+The members of the Committee agree on the following priorities areas for allocating funds:

 Priority #1 – Maintenance and rehabilitation, with an emphasis on projects involving community volunteers